G2P-Connect/specs/docs/Home.md

 ## Event based processing
 1. G2P Connect JSON based request/response entities shall work as events over messaging infrastructure.
 2. Trusted sender and receiver systems on a network should create pub/sub end points.

+## Identifiers
+1. message_id: scope of message_id in header is to track paylaod delivery between sender and receiver.
+2. transaction_id: scope of transaction_id in message is to uniquely corelate business request.
+In case of batch transactions, this also acts as batch_id.
+3. reference_id: scope of the reference_id in message domain entity is to corelate individual business request.

 ## Data Formats
 1. All dates and timestamps are represented in RFC3339 format including timezone e.g., 2022-12-04T18:01:07+05:30